uggedal/uggedal.com/README.md

 TODO
 ----

-* Make /journal list all posts.
+* Make /journal list all posts separated by year.
 * Make / list a few posts and show additional info (elsewhere, etc).
 * Show date per page on lists and details.
 * Remove linenumbers from code blocks.